sense-finance/point-tokenization-vault/README.md

 - The vault is highly dependent on trusted actors – namely, the merkle updator and the admin
 - The trusted actors will slowly be replaced by a stake-validated network (e.g. an [Eigen AVS](https://docs.eigenlayer.xyz/eigenlayer/overview/key-terms))
 - In the merkle root lies the universe, if you look closely enough

+### Redemption Rights

+- For most points programs, simple redemption where users redeem fungible PTokens for rewards will suffice
+- For programs with vesting, we take a snapshot of PToken balances at the time of distribution and grant redemption rights
+- This allows users to redeem only portions of their PTokens in a controlled manner
+- Even if they sell their PTokens, they will keep the rights, and can buy back cheaply and redeem if the PTokens are mispriced on the market
+- We assume that the exchange rate between points and rewards stays the same throughout the redemption period

 ## Installation